Stanislav-Lysenko/kottans-backend/README.md

-Thanks for your study links.
+Thanks for your study links!!!